-Having sex for longer time or gruff entry can rather lead to vaginal inflammation or bleeding.
+Having sex for a longer time or gruff entry can rather lead to vaginal inflammation or bleeding.

 Inflammation of ducts or arteries present in the vaginal region can of course result in edema, which is the accumulation of fluid and results in fluid discharge.